Harbs1999/MS1-Samurai/README.md

 ## Testing
 * Had an animation for both the logo and the hero image but found there was too much happening on the screen at once so changed to just the hero image.
+* Bio page had a horizontal scroll bar so I added "overflow: hidden" to the section class.
 ## Deployment

 ## Credits